 The following information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgement of healthcare practitioners in patient care.

-Review by Penelopediamond (taken for 1 to 2 years):
+Review by ixzlazuzuixz (taken for less than 1 month):

 12 users found this comment helpful.

 Remeron (mirtazapine) for Depression: Thay gave me Remeron in the hospital.
 I took it for two and half years.
 It worked wonders for me I have no luck at all with SSRI'S. My doctor told me usually people that have no luck with SSRI'S usually have good luck with tetracyclic antidepressants.
 The only drawback is I gained 85 Lbs, which needless to say did not help my self image.
 I'm considering Ludiomil (maprotiline).